Three Preston Scout House units help Royal Canadian Legion 126

 *Is produced with a unifying spirit, bringing together the best energies in the country.

-Scout House Band will play a Cambridge Capables Concert at the Galt Lions Club on Ainslie St. at 7 pm on September 26.
+Scout House Band played a concert at the Galt Lions Club on Ainslie St. at 7 pm on September 26 for the Cambridge Capables.

 Silver Leaves Brass performed an evening concert at Luther Village On The Park retirement community in uptown Waterloo on September 12.
-On September 22, the group will jump across the border to perform in a children’s service benefit concert in Batavia, New York.
+On September 22, the group crossed the border to perform in a children’s service benefit concert in Batavia, New York organized with the help of Mighty St. Joe’s Alumni drum and bugle corps .

 Written by: Roy Wilson, President